-To maintain operational efficiency, keep the front grille (plinth strip/base fascia) free of dust and lint, and clean the condenser when necessary.
+To maintain operational efficiency, keep the front grille free of dust and lint, and clean the condenser when necessary.
 Depending on environmental conditions, more or less frequent cleaning may be necessary.

-Disconnect electric current to the unit before cleaning the condenser.
+Disconnect electric power to the unit before cleaning the condenser.